Halo: Spartan Assault: Reception

 Spartan Assault received mixed reviews upon release.
 The PC version has a weighted aggregate rating of 70/100 on Metacritic, with the Xbox 360 and Xbox One versions having lower scores of 51 and 53, respectively.
 Critics including Harry Slater of Pocket Gamer and Chris Carter of Destructoid wrote that while Spartan Assault was not going to be a Windows 8 killer app, it was a worthwhile purchase for gamers on the Windows 8 platform.
 Geek.com's Russell Holly wrote that the game was a milestone in mobile gaming, with Microsoft producing a high-quality mobile experience of an established property.
 Digital Trends considered the mobile version satisfactory, but found the ports underwhelming.
 More critically, reviews such as those for PC Gamer and X-One considered the game a disappointment.

 Reviewers praised the game for its authentic Halo look and feel.
-Game Informers Kyle Hillard called Spartan Assault "a true Halo game, even if the series' signature scope and size are scaled down", with the game featuring familiar Halo moments, enemies, and sounds.
+Game Informers Kyle Hilliard called Spartan Assault "a true Halo game, even if the series' signature scope and size are scaled down", with the game featuring familiar Halo moments, enemies, and sounds.
 Destructoid's Christ Carter praised the game for successfully adapting Halos gameplay formula of guns, grenades, and melee attacks to the new genre.
 In comparison, Polygons Philip Kollar called the appeal "illusory", as Spartan Assault did not contain any of Halos "subtlety or strategy."
 IGN's Dan Stapleton considered the Halo trappings the main appeal of the game, as without it, Spartan Assault would be just another competent but unremarkable twin-stick shooter.
 The console co-op missions were considered a highlight of the game; GameSpot and Polygons critics noted that the cooperative mode demanded different tactics than the regular campaign.